Structural Virology

 Understanding virus structure is crucial in order to decipher important features of the viral lifecycle as well as to open up new avenues to interfere with virus assembly.

-Specifically, we are interested in the conservation and diversity of retroviral capsid assemblies.
 The retrovirus family includes important human pathogens, such as HIV-1, but also other important retroviral model systems.
-Our recent advances in cryo-ET methodology and the ongoing improvement of retroviral in vitro assembly systems have now made it possible to provide unprecedented high-resolution insights into retroviral Gag and CA structures (see Publications).
+Our recent advances in cryo-EM and cryo-ET methodology and the ongoing improvement of retroviral in vitro assembly systems have now made it possible to provide unprecedented high-resolution insights into retroviral Gag and CA structures (see Publications).
 We continue to study how different retroviruses asssemble immature and mature virus particles and to what extent their assembly and maturation mechanism differ.